quilicicf/Tooling/README.md

 ## Roadmap

+- As lots of scripts can contain information about a dev's company, I'm currently working on a way to have a private repository with private scripts that could be plugged to this repository.
 - A lot of my git flow is implemented already but I find myself limited by bash.
 I intend to build something much better in a more powerful language.
-- The first item should keep me busy for a long time so I haven't come up with a second yet
+- The second item should keep me busy for a long time so I haven't come up with a second yet

 ## Contributions